-Tortoise stolen from Chesapeake home, found thanks to social media
+Tortoise stolen from Chesapeake home returned to family thanks to social media

-CHESAPEAKE, Va. – Timmy the tortoise has been part of the Alaniz’s family for nearly a decade.
+CHESAPEAKE, Va. - Timmy the tortoise has been part of the Alaniz family for nearly a decade.

 He was living a peaceful life in Chesapeake until he was snatched from his home in the middle of the night.

-When the Alaniz’s came outside to do their daily check on Timmy, they noticed a gate was left open.
-Jessie said it’s an entrance that they never use.
+When the family came outside to do their daily check on Timmy, they noticed a gate was left open.
+Jessie Alaniz said it's an entrance that they never use.

-The family has nearly 6 ft. high fences and there weren’t any signs that the 10-year-old tortoise dug underneath to escape.
+The family has nearly 6 ft.-high fences, and there weren't any signs that the 10-year-old tortoise dug underneath to escape.

 That's when Jessie took to Facebook asking for help.
 After hundreds of shares and lots of concerned phone calls, the power of social media worked its magic.